hashirahmad/netlify-react-public/README.md

  3. Third task
  4. etc . . .

+## 27-02-2020
+1. Added `animateForSecs` option to `Linear` progress bar for fake animations or when the to show "subtle" progress but the sort of progress which is not predictable or `callback` is not available or possible.

 ## 26-02-2020

 1. Tried to virtualize the `SimpleCardList` so that no matter how big the list